<< Go Back up to Region ‘United Kingdom: outside London’

 In January 2023, having raised £26 million to fund the project, Capital Theatres announced Link opens in new window that the theatre had 35 days to close a funding gap of £8.9 million, following the City of Edinburgh’s failed application for the UK government’s Levelling Up fund.
 The funding gap arose from increased inflation and the increased cost of construction post-Covid, and delaying the project further would result in spiraling and unpredicted costs.
 In late February 2023 it was announced Link opens in new window that the funding gap had been essentially closed, with 95% of funding in place.

-The King’s Theatre in Edinburgh is the theatre which piqued Historic Theatre Photos’ founder Mike Hume’s interest in all things theatre, and led to the development of this website!
+A final, personal, word: the King’s Theatre in Edinburgh is the theatre which piqued Historic Theatre Photos’ founder Mike Hume’s interest in all things theatre, and led to the development of this website!

 Movie, TV & Music Video Appearances